wp-plugins/calculated-fields-form/README.txt

 * Allows charge the calculated field directly through PayPal
 * Allows export and import your forms between different WordPress
 * Allows to display the submitted data in the thanks page
+* Includes a dashboard widget to display the submissions of the last week

 =Features in Developer version=